ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_manipulation.md

 ![](/assets/images/platform/turtlebot3/manipulation/tb3_with_opm_logo.png)

 The OpenMANIPULATOR by ROBOTIS is one of the manipulators that support ROS, and has the advantage of being able to easily manufacture at a low cost by using Dynamixel actuators with 3D printed parts.
 The OpenMANIPULATOR has the advantage of being compatible with TurtleBot3 Waffle and Waffle Pi.
-Through this compatibility can compensate for the lack of freedom and can have greater completeness as a service robot with the the SLAM and Navigation capabilities that the TurtleBot3 has.
-TurtleBot3 and OpenMANIPULATOR can be used as a `mobile manipulator` and can do things like the following videos.
+Through fdsfsdthis compatibility can compensate for the lack of freedom and can have greater completeness as a service robot with the the SLAM and Navigation capabilities that the TurtleBot3 has.
+TurtleBot3 and OpenMANIPULATOR can be used as a `mobile manipulator` and can do things like the following videos. fds
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Qhvk5cnX2hM" frameborder="0" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/P82pZsqpBg0" frameborder="0" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DLOq8yNcCoE" frameborder="0" allowfullscreen></iframe>

+The contents in e-Manual may differ from contents of a provided video in e-Manaul as e-Manual is updated on a regular basis.
+{: .notice--warning}

 ## [Software Setup](#software-setup)